palant/pfp-website/content/documentation/autolock.md

 ---
 title: "Why enter the master password so often?"
 description: "By default, PfP will log you out after 10 minutes of inactivity.
-If you leave your device unattended, this makes sure that your passwords will usually be safely locked."
+If you leave your device unattended, your passwords won't be exposed to unauthorized access."
 image: "autolock.png"
 ---